 Last week we discussed how to track the performance of specific marketing initiatives.

-In this week’s post we’ll see how exactly to setup custom campaign tracking in Google Analytics.
-In this post you’ll see how easy is to use Custom Campaigns and you’ll get some ideas about what type of campaigns you can track on your website.
+In this week’s post, we’ll see how exactly to set up custom campaign tracking in Google Analytics.
+In this post, you’ll see how easy is to use Custom Campaigns and you’ll get some ideas about what type of campaigns you can track on your website.

 What are custom campaigns?

-Custom campaigns are created by adding an extra information to the links that users click on to get to your site.
+Custom campaigns are created by adding extra information to the links that users click on to get to your site.
 This process is called link tagging and the “information” you add to the links is called UTM parameters (or campaign tags).

 Google Analytics uses the information from these additional parameters (tags) to identify where exactly the visitor is coming from.
 The campaign tags overwrite the default categorization that would normally be assigned to the incoming traffic and ensures that GA is capturing the correct information.